 The brand continues to follow the trends, considering them and updating the logo using the Yagi typeface, which gained particular popularity in the 1970s.

-The Marshalls’ letters received a toxic blue color with thin white stripes in the center, which gave the lettering volume.
+The Marshalls’ letters were given a toxic blue color with thin white stripes in the center, which added volume to the lettering.
 Thanks to this design, the logo has acquired a resemblance to neon signs.
-At the same time, the edges of the letters looked to cut off, reinforcing the association with luminous tubes.
+At the same time, the edges of the letters looked to be cut off, reinforcing the association with luminous tubes.

 The design made the emblem fashionable and modern, which attracted buyers.
-The bright image fully corresponded to the main idea of the stores—the theme of surprise and treasure hunting.
+The bright image fully corresponded to the store’s main idea, the theme of surprise and treasure hunting.
 Thanks to the weekly arrival of goods, whenever customers came to the store, something new awaited them.

 The apostrophe was removed from the name, simplifying spelling and separating the company from Marshall’s Acoustic brand.